Schedule a Free SEO Strategy Session

 1. Using a target keyword in page headings/titles.
 The general rule of thumb is to use your focus keyword as early as possible on your title.
 This is where Google first indexes to determine the context and relevance of your content.

 2. META description that is natural and attractive for human readers while naturally including the target keywords.
-Keep the META description short and effective.
+Keep the META description short and effective by summarizing it.

 3. Using header tags (from H1, H2, H3, etc.) so the content is structured properly, allowing easier indexing by Google and also to improve readability.